 Fabricate sign post reflectors with flat sheet aluminum and Type G, H or J reflective sheeting.
 Install red sign post reflectors on each post with the following post-mounted signs: Stop (R1-1), Yield (R1-2), Do Not Enter (R5-1), and Wrong Way (R5-1a).
 Install yellow sign post reflectors on each post with the following post-mounted signs: One-Direction Large Arrow (W1-6), Two-Direction Large Arrow (W1-7), Chevron Alignment (W1-8), and Stop Ahead (W3-1, W3-1a).

 630.05 Foundations.
 Locate sign support foundations so the plane of the sign surface is at a right angle to the roadway lanes served (except for signs not intended for this orientation).
 Install foundations in accordance with 632.14.
-Furnish and install a ground rod at each rigid overhead and span wire sign support foundation, in accordance with 625.16.630.06 Sign Supports.
+Furnish and install a ground rod at each rigid overhead and span wire sign support foundation, in accordance with 625.16.

+Before placing foundation concrete for embedded supports, brace the supports in a vertical position.
+7 days after concrete placement, remove bracing for embedded supports and erect signs.

+630.06 Sign Supports.
 Sign supports consist of ground mounted, rigid overhead, span wire, and overpass structure mounted types.
 Fabricate sign supports according to the applicable requirements of Item 513, and weld according to 513.21.
 The approval of fabricators according to 501.03 will not apply.
 Hot-dip galvanize steel structural members according to 711.02.
 Galvanize steel hardware according to 730.08.

 Tighten threaded fasteners, except anchor bolt nuts, by the “turn of the nut” method according to 513.20.